 Human population growth and high consumption levels are at the root of our most pressing environmental problems, including the wildlife extinction crisis, habitat loss, pollution and climate change.

-We seem to be able to adapt to a more modern and technological world that is organized in such a way that it allows space for more humans.
+We seem to be able to adapt to a more technological world that is organized in such a way that it allows space for more people.

 But what is the cost of it for our environment and nature, our livelihood?
 How does it affect the quality of life and the relationship we have with nature?